 We enthusiastically embraced what seemed like deeply contradictory design goals to arrive at a home that stands apart yet still belongs to the generalized vision of Christophe Harbour architecture.
-Hip roofs are sheathed in warm soft terracotta tiles while stucco walls embrace a more lively mix of warm peachy tones.
-Regional coral stone intermixes with dark brown timbers at roof edges while large glass openings adjoin expansive terraces facing the ocean.
+Hip roofs are sheathed in warm, soft terracotta tiles while stucco walls embrace a more lively mix of warm peachy tones.
+Regional coral stone intermixed with dark brown timbers at roof edges while large glass openings adjoin expansive terraces facing the ocean.

 MMA’s first project at Christophe Harbour was directly responsive to the client’s interest in European influences.

 If our first project at Christophe Harbour presented unique challenges in balancing materiality and architectural language on a beachfront property, our next project on St Kitts would demand an analytical and strategic approach to site design work out on Cardinal Point.